Tonara (company)

-Tonara is an Israeli education and technology company that developed sheet music software of the same name.
+Tonara was an Israeli education and technology company that developed sheet music software of the same name.
 It allows music teachers to track the practice sessions of their students.

 Software

 Tonara software is capable of acoustic polyphonic score following, showing the musician's real-time position on the score, and turning the pages automatically as the player reaches the end of a page.
 The software was initially launched as an iPad application in September 2011.
 The application includes several free music scores, and additional music scores can be acquired through in-app purchasing.
 The application also enables users to record their performances, and share them with friends.

+The Tonara app was discontinued and shut down on December 8th, 2023.

+Wolfie

+Wolfie was an app developed by Tonara for teaching music.
+It had the ability to track a student's practicing and set targets for them.
+On the student's side, it featured the ability to record your playing to share with the teacher, rewards for practicing, and Tonara's Magic Cursor technology for automatic page turning.

+The app was merged with the main Tonara app in 2017 and added a chat functionality for communication with the teacher.